-The Institute’s collection of more than forty-five manuscript orderly books is one of the largest institutional holdings of orderly books in the United States.
+The Institute’s collection of more than fifty manuscript orderly books is one of the largest institutional holdings of orderly books in the United States.
 The majority of the orderly books are of American origin—for either Continental Army or local militia units—but the collection also includes some that document British operations during the French and Indian and Revolutionary wars.
 The collection is notable for the range of dates and units it covers, providing researchers the opportunity to compare examples of these critical day-to-day records of American and British military activities during two wars.

 Among the highlights of the collection is an orderly book kept by Gershom Foster at Cambridge, Massachusetts, which opens with George Washington’s General Order of January 1, 1776, directing his officers to keep orderly books: “His Excellency hopes that the importance of the great cause in which we are engaged will be deeply impressed upon every man’s mind; and wishes it to be considered that an Army without order, regularity and discipline is no better than a Commissioned Mob….
 It is ordered and directed that not only every Regiment, but every Company, do keep an Orderly Book, to which frequent recourse is to be had, it being expected that all standing orders be rigidly obeyed.”
 With this order Washington formalized the practice, familiar from British military tradition, of systematically keeping a daily record of the general, brigade and division orders, Congressional declarations, courts-martial and disciplinary actions, troop movements and other details of military operations at every unit level.
 As orders were handed down through the ranks they were copied into the unit’s orderly book.
 At the company level, the orderly book was kept by the orderly sergeant who then read the orders aloud to the junior officers and enlisted men.